 The Authority is subject to general liability claims throughout the year.
 The range of loss is such that an estimate cannot be made.
-These claims are well within the Authority's insurance limits and sovereign immunity.
+These claims are well within the Authority's insurance limits and sovereign immunity provided by the Florida Statutes, Section 768.28.
 The Authority has established a Self-Insurance fund to cover any claims that exceed the Authority's insurance deductibles and/or limits, which is reflected as a deferred inflow of resources on the Statements of Net Position.